PART TWO: INVESTING

 • The kinds of investments that can help a ton

-• Mutual funds (Roth IRA) (averages 8.00% interest over your working life)
+• Mutual funds (Roth IRA) (averages 8 to 10% interest over your working life)

 • Short-term investment Mutual Funds (must keep money in there for at least a year)